[Holodeck –

 [Corridor]

-on deck six?
+authorised on Deck six?

 TORRES [OC] Negative.
 What’s going on?